Make-Up Artists & Hair Stylists Guild Awards 2022

-The Whale

 The 15th Make-Up Artists and Hair Stylists Guild Awards, presented by Dyson and HASK Beauty, honored outstanding achievements of both make-up and hair stylists in motion pictures, television, commercials and live theater for 2022 on February 11, 2023, at The Beverly Hilton.
 The nominations were announced on January 11, 2023.
 The event was hosted by Melissa Peterman.

 Winners and nominees

 The winners are listed first and in bold.